iganosaigo/kubeconfig-lazyass/README.md

-# kubeconfig-lazyass
+# kubeconfig-lazyass[istant]

-`kubeconfig-lazyass[istant]` is an Inotify daemon that allows you to monitor countless K8S kubeconfig files and add/remove those configurations to a single kubeconfig in the background.
+`kubeconfig-lazyass` is an Inotify daemon that allows you to monitor countless K8S kubeconfig files and add/remove those configurations to a single kubeconfig in the background.
 Note: at moment the daemon only manage configs with single entries, ie Context, Cluster, User.